 How to get a better interest rate on your car loan

-Make timely payments on your existing debts, reduce outstanding balances and avoid opening new credit accounts to boost your creditworthiness.
+Make timely payments on your existing debts, reduce existing credit limits and avoid opening new credit accounts to boost your creditworthiness.
 By monitoring and improving your credit score, you can increase your chances of qualifying for a lower interest rate.

 Deposits aren’t required on car loans in many cases, but putting one down reduces the amount you need to borrow, which can result in a lower interest rate.

-Newer cars might qualify for slightly lower interest rates due to slower depreciation and warranty coverage, reducing lender risk.
+Newer cars might qualify for slightly lower interest rates due to higher value at the end of your loan term and manufacturer warranty coverage, reducing lender risk.

 In the leadup to your car loan applications, having several job changes or multiple adjustments to your living address can negatively impact your chances of approval, especially for a low rate.